 The programme was delivered over four ninety-minute sessions with a class of 28 pupils, with class teacher Mairéad Cummins present throughout.
 The first three sessions took place in the gym and the last session was held in the classroom.

 The first session looked at the pupil’s journey through primary school.
 Using memory and group exercises each pupil told the story of ‘their journey through primary school’, using Sculpting, Tableaux and Dynamisation to explore their feelings around particular memories.

 As a group they were brought from Junior Infants to where they are now.
 As pupils offered thoughts in the tableaux, the class discussed and shared these memories.
 Using the same drama methodologies, each pupil made a tableau to show how they were feeling about finishing in primary school.

 Discussion was integral to the session.
-The fear of moving from a position of ‘top’ of the school to being at the ‘bottom’ was a reoccurring theme.
+The fear of moving from a position of ‘top’ of the school to being at the ‘bottom’ was a recurring theme.

 Inspired by the recurring theme, the second session worked with the pupils to explore Status.
 Through activity and discussion they looked at the physical traits of various statuses, how we portray status, how others endow us with status.

 They explored the differences between societal status and personal status.
 There was discussion around the sometimes-blurring lines of arrogance, aggression and assertiveness and their relation to ‘high’ status.
 Pupils had fun with some script excerpts where the relationship inferred a particular status such as ‘teacher/pupil’, ‘parent/child’, ‘customer/waiter’.
 They then played the scenes inversing the societal status e.g. the pupil being higher status than the teacher.